-- profits and losses – agreement on division of profit & loss and tax.
+- profits and losses – agreement on division of profit and loss, and tax.

 - events of default, termination, exit and dispute resolution procedures.